 Suggested pairings: Management or Business Administration and Medicine and Healthcare Systems, “Pre-Med” or “Pre-Dentistry” (Biology, Chemistry, Biochemistry) and Medicine and Healthcare Systems; Nursing and Medicine and Healthcare Systems; Journalism or Media Studies and Medicine and Healthcare Systems; Aging Studies and Medicine and Healthcare Systems

 Sociology (Society) is a traditional major or minor in Sociology that provides a broad conceptual understanding of how societies work, including how individuals, institutions, and structures are systematically connected.
 When students pair a traditional Sociology major or minor with another field of study, their ability to identify the social contexts and consequences of their career field makes them stand out above other candidates.
-For example, students studying Marketing and Society, Computer Information Systems and Society, Biology and Society, Government/International Affairs and Society, or Business Communication and Society, explicitly illustrate the benefits of a liberal arts education by intersecting a major/field of study with a sociological understanding of societal structures (provided by our majors or minors).
+For example, students studying Marketing and Sociology (Society), Computer Information Systems and Sociology (Society), Biology and Sociology (Society), Government/International Affairs and Sociology (Society), or Business Communication and Sociology (Society), explicitly illustrates the benefits of a liberal arts education by intersecting a major/field of study with a sociological understanding of societal structures (provided by our majors or minors).

 Faculty contact for Sociology (Society) Majors or Minors: firstname.lastname@example.org